 2) Use a tablet app for signups, not printed form.

 10-20% of the email addresses written on printed forms are illegible.
 That means you’re losing 10-20% of new subscribers simply because of bad handwriting.
-Cut out this problem by asking people to sign up with an app.
-GetResponse has a free app designed to handle in person signups – it’s Forms on the Go.
-Forms on the Go is available for IOS or Android devices.
+Cut out this problem by asking people to sign up with an app or a landing page opened up in your tablet’s browser window.

 3) Give people an incentive to sign up for your list.

 It can be hard to get people to sign up for your email list, even if you’re creating great emails.
 Many people feel they get too many emails already.
 So sweeten the deal and offer an incentive for people to sign up for your list.